 “He’s the product of resilient individuals.
 James was brave, smart and a strong person, Harry is the same.”

 “Harry is not James, Sirius.”
 Dumbledore’s statement took us by surprise.
 He had been so quiet during our argument that I had completely forgotten he was there.
 “Harry may look like James but he’s not as outgoing or as carefree as his father.
 Being The Boy Who Lived has been a heavy burden for Harry, Sirius.
 He has faced Voldemort more than anyone alive and managed to survive by virtue of more than a bit of good fortune.
 Without meaning to, Harry will always play the hero.
 He helped Miss Granger in their first year with a troll and faced Professor Quirrell and Voldemort on his own.
-He saved Miss Weasley in his second, saved you from a fate worse than death on his third year and just as few months ago, he not only saved Mr. Weasley as the third task asked but also Miss Delacour.
+He saved Miss Weasley in his second, saved you from a fate worse than death on his third year and just as few months ago, he not only saved Mr. Weasley as the second task asked but also Miss Delacour.
 If Harry were to hear the prophecy he’ll feel the whole weight of the Wizarding World on his shoulders.
 That is what I seek to avoid.
 I’m not asking this from you just because of selfish reasons; I believe that he’s far too young for that sort of burden.”

 “He’s got us,” Sirius was grasping at straws but was calm now that he was starting to understand Dumbledore’s motives.
 “We can help him.”

 “This is war, mate, he may not have us forever.”
 And thus I had spoken the nasty truth.
 “I agree, however, that we can’t hide the truth from Harry indefinitely.
 At some point, Professor, he’s going to have to know.”